cgwire/kitsu/docs/using_publisher/README.md

 - taskStatusName (String) : the name of the task status.
 - taskTypeName (String) : the name of the task type

-### View the result of the setting on the export pop-up
+### View the Result of the Setting on the Export Pop-Up

 Once your preview is rendered, you can check the directory and the scripts launched.